surmwill/recycler_unity/README.md

     // Empty, only exists to define the conrete generic parameters so this can be used as a component }

-// 4th class.
-Your MonoBehaviour which passes data to the Recycler public class YourMonoBehaviour : MonoBehaviour
+// 4th class: Your MonoBehaviour which passes data to the Recycler public class YourMonoBehaviour : MonoBehaviour
 {
     [SerializeField]